tencent cloud

 The sample code on GitHub uses the genTestUserSig function to calculate UserSig locally, so as to help you complete the current integration process more quickly.
 However, this scheme exposes your SecretKey in the application code, which makes it difficult for you to upgrade and protect your SecretKey subsequently.
 Therefore, we strongly recommend you run the UserSig calculation logic on the server and make the application request the UserSig calculated in real time every time the application uses the TUICallKit component from the server.

-You can call the call function of TUICallKit and specify the call type and the callee's userId to make an audio/video call.
+By calling the call function of TUICallKit and specifying the call type and the callee's userId, you can initiate a voice or video call.

 Swift